-This sheet talks about exposure to doxepin during a pregnancy and while breastfeeding.
+This sheet is about exposure to doxepin in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is doxepin?

-Doxepin is a tricyclic antidepressant approved to treat alcoholism, anxiety, depression, and insomnia (difficulty sleeping).
-As a cream it is used for short term treatment of itchiness.
+Doxepin is a tricyclic antidepressant that has been used to treat alcoholism, anxiety, depression, and insomnia (trouble sleeping).
+As a cream, it has been used for short-term treatment of itchiness.
 Some brand names include Quitaxon®, Prudoxin®, Silenor®, Sinequan®, and Zonalon®.
-It is also marketed as a combination drug with levomenthol under the brand name Doxure®.
+It is also sold as a combination drug with another medication called levomenthol under the brand name Doxure®.

 I take doxepin.
 Can it make it harder for me to get pregnant?

-Studies have not yet been done to see if taking doxepin could make it harder to get pregnant.
+It is not known if doxepin can make it harder to get pregnant.

 Does taking doxepin increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if doxepin increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, it is not known if doxepin increases the chance for miscarriage.

-Does taking doxepin increase the chance of having a baby with a birth defect?
+Does taking doxepin increase the chance of birth defects?

-Does taking doxepin in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking doxepin in pregnancy affect future behavior or learning for the child?

-I take doxepin.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes doxepin, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?